schasan/deye-mitm/README.md

 ### https://github.com/Hypfer/deye-microinverter-cloud-free

 Provides the idea how to interpret the binary data sent into the Amazon cloud.
-However I want no keep the cloud connectivity, just tee the packets and replicate them to my own logger, which is a Splunk HEC (http Event Collector).
+However I want to keep the cloud connectivity, just tee the packets and replicate them to my own logger, which is a Splunk HEC (http Event Collector).
 The original provides a dummy server.

 ### https://github.com/ickerwx/tcpproxy